wiiznokes/fan-control/DEV.md

 - windows icons (close/maximize)

 ## Todo/upgradable parts
-- add cargo-bundle a way to localize ressource
+- add cargo-packager a way to localize ressource
 - add macro support for set/get pattern, and to easy pick up of value in a Hashmap / Wrapper-enum
 - return error from the windows server
 - merge if CI succeed